Whitemarsh Park Weed Warriors

 Everyone has probably seen English ivy on trees in their yards, along neighborhood streets and streams, and in local parks.
 Odds are that it was not planted there.
 As an invasive, non-native plant, English ivy spreads quickly and easily, and is very destructive to native ecosystems.
 It can smother trees at their base and when it reaches up into the tree's canopy, the added weight leaves the possibility of toppling the tree in a storm or when the tree is covered with snow.

 But I don't know how to cut English ivy vines!

 A quick summary of the process is that you cut the ivy at eye-level and foot-level then carefully pull the vine from the tree and remove the ground cover back about two feet from the base of the tree.
 The ivy above eye level will eventually die off and fall from the tree.
 This process takes a lot of elbow grease, and typically loppers and pruners are needed to remove the vines.
 The older ivy vines can be quite large and thick and may require intervention from a team leader using a hand saw to remove the vine.
 Once the ivy is removed, it is bagged and sent to the landfill.
 All non-native, invasive plants should be disposed of in the trash and not composted.

 Okay, I'm in!
 When is it and how do I sign up?

-We do have to limit the number of volunteers we can accommodate based on the availability of tools, so you must register to join us.
-Email the City's Sustainability Planner, Ashleigh Armentrout, to register (or call 301-809-3044).
+We do have to limit the number of volunteers to 30 per workday so you must register to join us.
+Email the City's Sustainability Planner, Ashleigh Diaz, to register (or call 301-809-3044).